 Meningococcal : at least one vaccine at age 16 or older COVID-19 : primary series, (1-2 dose series)

 Exemptions to this policy are limited to valid, recognized contraindications to immunizations, and will only be considered if accompanied by a request from a physician trained in the relevant specialty that informs the basis of the exemption.
 Proof of these immunizations is required at the time of initial enrollment, and should be submitted through the Student Health Portal, where an exemption request form can be found.

 COVID-19: To maximize the health and safety of the University of Redlands community, and in response to guidance from the Center for Disease Control and Prevention, CAS students are required to provide proof they are fully vaccinated for the SARS-CoV-2 virus (COVID-19).
-“Fully vaccinated” is defined by the University as having received both the primary series (1 or 2 shots) as well as the associated booster when eligible, proof of which must be uploaded to the Student Health Portal no less than ten days prior to when the student will arrive on/return to campus.
+“Fully vaccinated” is defined by the University as having received the primary series (1 or 2 shots) - proof of which must be uploaded to the Student Health Portal no less than ten days prior to when the student will arrive on/return to campus.
 Booster vaccines, while not required, are encouraged.
 This timeline applies to all CAS undergraduate students.
 Those who have contracted COVID-19 are not exempt from this vaccination requirement, as illness alone does not assure immunity.